gered/views.reagent/views.reagent/README.md

           @todos)])))
 ```

+Note that `loading?` should be passed the actual Reagent cursor that
+`view-cursor` returns, not the dereferenced result.

-Remember that `loading?` only checks if the view cursor is waiting on
+Also remember that `loading?` only checks if the view cursor is waiting
-the **initial** view data.
+on the **initial** view data.
 Once that first set of data is received,
 `loading?` will always return false.
 There is no current method in
 views.reagent for determining if a view refresh is pending, although
 this is typically somewhat of a less drastic UI change to the user so